Team-29-TickFrame/Tickframe_team_29/reports/week6/sprint-review-summary.md

 The customer raised several concerns:

 * Pattern labels were generated automatically rather than manually annotated.
-* The rule-based detector was initially generated using AI assistance.
 * The detector has not been extensively validated independently.
 * Current pattern visualization sometimes behaves inconsistently.